 Be sure to give your agent a call at Gower Insurance Agency and let us know what you have been up to lately!
 We are here to assist you will all your insurance needs!

-Kentucky Is A No Fault State - What Does That Mean?
+Kentucky is a No Fault State – What does that really mean?

 There seems to be confusion surrounding this topic so I thought we would help clarify and simplify what this really means.
 Kentucky is a no fault state.
 However, the no fault only applies to the MEDICAL expense portion of your automobile insurance policy.
 When two parties are involved in an accident and injuries occur, each party’s own insurance pays for their medical expenses.
 However, the property damage (vehicle repairs) will come from the responsible party’s policy.